Alexcuellar18/PaliBot/README.md

 1)User must enter a paragraph to have the bot parse for palindrome sentences and words.
 2)User must enter a letter to list all words that contain that letter.

-App will then output the folling values:
+App will then output the following values:
 1) number of palindrome words
 2) number of palindrome sentences
 3) List all unique words and the amount of unique words within paragraph